kusor/triton-kbmapi/docs/index.md

 Note: alternatively, an operator can manually run kbmadm to delete an entry.

-A destroyed pivtoken is automatically added to `token_history`.
+A destroyed PIV token is automatically added to `token_history`.

 ## Development status

-- `token_serial` bucket needs to be created and end-point to access pivtokens serial should be provided.
+- `token_serial` bucket needs to be created and end-point to access PIV tokens serial should be provided.
 - SAPI configuration for attestation is not present and none of the associated functionalities implemented.